 Paths lead from one place to another.
 In computers they are expressed by a succession of landmarks separated by slashes.

 is a path that would get a Californian to the east coast.
 Routing determines destinations.
 We must start with Truth.
-Otherwise we do not know where we are.
-If we do not move from there we will not get where we need to go.
+If we don't move from there through justice, then we are going in circles staying where we already are.

 Patient Safety cannot be reached on the current path, which probably best can be expressed as /TrustUs/.
 We have been doing that for 200 years and it might be our most fundamental problem.

 But without trust, what good are any of the systems?
 At the very least, our systems must be able to address issues of trust.
 When our feedback structures are such that they do not address even unfriendly practices, of what use can they be with regard to subtler issues (according to the statistics, almost none)?
 At the bare minimum we must be able to arrive at truth and proceed to justice.

 The Institute of Medicine defines patient safety as freedom from accidental injury.
 Apparently when patients are injured on purpose they still are safe.
 The Agency for Healthcare Research & Quality, in its Five Steps to Safer Health Care, mentions only steps that might help if the caregivers involved are competent, interested, honest and unconcerned about how the careers of their colleagues and their own careers and reputations might be effected.